lurbas/ListItemView/README.md

 #### Styling

-Title color uses ?android:textColorPrimary and Subtitle uses ?android:textColorSecondary.
-All icons by default are also tinted with ?android:textColorSecondary color.
+Title color uses `?android:textColorPrimary` and Subtitle uses `?android:textColorSecondary`.
+All icons by default are also tinted with `?android:textColorSecondary` color.
 This means view can handle respectfully light and dark theme.

 To change icons color use accordingly:
 ```sh